Graduate Studies

 605 Thesis.
 (3) Thesis direction under the guidance of a major advisor to meet the need of the student.
 A written thesis will be presented to the student’s Graduate Committee.
 Graded S/U. Prerequisite: Permission of the program coordinator.

 620 Instructional Design and Technology Internship.
-(4) Integrates instructional technology theories and practical skills with application in a real-life environment.
+(4) Integrated instructional technology theories and practical skills with application in a real-life environment.
 Students are exposed to a variety of positions in that environment during the semester.
-During the internship, the student will demonstrate his/her ability to integrate, organize and manage a project.
+They will demonstrate their ability to integrate, organize and manage a project.
 Graded S/U. Prerequisites: Completion of 9 hours of approved IDT course work and permission of the program coordinator.